pangpang20/gaussdb-python/docs/advanced/cursors.rst

 .. code:: python

-    from psycopg import connect, RawCursor
+    from gaussdb import connect, RawCursor

     with connect(dsn, cursor_factory=RawCursor) as conn:
         with conn.cursor() as cur: